etray/KeyholeCaptcha/README.md

 ###In page HTML:

-1. Add the script include
+1. Add the script include:
-2. Register the api, and it does the rest
 ```html
 	<script src="/KeyholeCaptcha?operation=script&version=1"></script>
 ```
+2. Register the api, and it does the rest:
 ```javascript
 	window.onload = function () {